Ground Penetrating Radar

 We use the most up to date technology, along with our extensive knowledge and experience to accurately identify the positions and depths of any underground utilities beneath your site.
 These can then be clearly marked on a topographic survey.

-Using both electromagnetic and Ground Penetrating Radar methods, Geoscope are able to quickly and accurately identify underground utilities.
+Using both electromagnetic pipe and cable locating and Ground Penetrating Radar methods, Geoscope are able to quickly and accurately identify underground utilities.
 We subscribe to the Australian Standard – AS 5488-2013 Classification of Subsurface Utility Information – SUI, and are certified DBYD locators, so our clients have peace of mind.

 Working with us to locate underground services will not only reduce unexpected delays from possible damages but also reduces design and construction costs.